Risk management is an integral part of management in Kesko

-Kesko’s risk management is proactive and an integral part of management and day-to-day activities.
-The goal of risk management is to ensure the implementation of Kesko’s strategy.
+Kesko’s risk management is proactive and an integral part of day-to-day management.
+The objective of risk management is to support the implementation of Kesko’s strategy.

 In Kesko, a risk is defined as an event or circumstance